Pylons/pyramid/docs/narr/security.rst

 The above inscrutable stanza enables the ``RemoteUserACLSecurityPolicy`` to be in effect for every request to your application.
-The ``RemoteUserACLSecurityPolicy`` is a policy which compares the ``REMOTE_USER`` variable passed in the reqest's environment (as the sole :term:`principal`) against any *ACL* found in model data when attempting to call some :term:`view`.
+The ``RemoteUserACLSecurityPolicy`` is a policy which compares the ``REMOTE_USER`` variable passed in the request's environment (as the sole :term:`principal`) against the principals present in any :term:`ACL` found in model data when attempting to call some :term:`view`.
 The policy either allows the view that the permission was declared for to be called, or returns a ``401 Unathorized`` response code to the upstream WSGI server.

+.. note:: Another security policy also exists:
+   ``RepozeWhoIdentityACLSecurityPolicy``.
+This policy uses principal information found in the ``repoze.who.identity`` value set into the WSGI environment by the :term:`repoze.who` middleware rather than ``REMOTE_USER`` information.
+This policy only works when :term:`repoze.who` middleware is present in the WSGI pipeline.

+.. note:: See :ref:`security_policies_api_section` for more
+   information about the features of the default security policies.

 Protecting Views with Permissions
 ---------------------------------